pforrence/3b/prf8-assignment3/README.md

 README.md

-Make and run my program
+Make and run our program

 1. make clean
 //before recompiling, always make clean to clear any rubbish files